 The Freedom From Slavery Middle East and North Africa Forum is the region’s premier annual anti-slavery and anti-trafficking thought leadership event.

-This year it will be held as an online Zoom event on
+This year it was held as an online Zoom event on

 December 12 and 13, 2022.

-The second year of the MENA Regional Forum brings together various regional stakeholders from North Africa and the Middle East to discuss the most pressing issues of modern slavery in the region and come up with effective solutions.
-The theme this year is “Enabling local engagements and global synergies for addressing modern slavery.”
+The second year of the MENA Regional Forum brought together various regional stakeholders from North Africa and the Middle East to discuss the most pressing issues of modern slavery in the region and come up with effective solutions.
+The theme was “Enabling local engagements and global synergies for addressing modern slavery.”

-Over two days, the MENA Forum will be held online to increase accessibility all over the region to include survivors of modern slavery, grassroots organizations, civil society.
+Over two days, the MENA Forum was held online to increase accessibility all over the region to include survivors of modern slavery, grassroots organizations, and civil society.

 في السنة الثانية من المنتدى الإقليمي للشرق الأوسط وشمال إفريقيا والذي سيجمع بين مختلف أصحاب المصلحة الإقليميين من شمال إفريقيا والشرق الأوسط لمناقشة القضايا الأكثر